r4victor/tenthousandmeters/content/blog/python_bts_12.md

 works as if the call were replaced with the code of `async_recv()`.
 This also counts as a coroutine call, and in contrast to the previous `yield`-based solution, the event loop logic stays the same.

 Let's now take advantage of `yield from` to make the server's code more concise.
-First, we factor out every boilerplate `yield` statement and the following socket operation to a separate generator function.
+First we factor out every boilerplate `yield` statement and the following socket operation to a separate generator function.
 We put these functions in the event loop:

 ```python
 # event_loop_03_yield_from.py